Professional

 • Type - The authentication mechanism.
 For example, basic or API key.

-• Name - The identifier for the authentication method.
+• Label - The identifier for the authentication method.

-• Value - Credentials that you've added for the authentication method.
+• Credentials - Credentials that you've added for the authentication method.
 For example, the username and password for basic authentication, or the key for API key authentication.

 • Detected - Authentication types that can be used by Burp Scanner.
 These are: